dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameter**

 `scanRegion`: Use a RegionDefinition value to specify the scan region.
 The parameter will be optimized to the maximum or minimum available value if the input parameter is out of range.
-For more information, please view [`RegionDefinition`]({{ android-api-auxiliary }}region-definition.html).
+For more information, please view [`RegionDefinition`]({{ android-api-auxiliary }}region-definition.html) class.

 **Code Snippet**